AarynSmith/qmk_firmware/keyboards/handwired/ortho4x12/readme.md

 # Ortho 4x12

-A compact 40% (12x4) ortholinear keyboard kit inspired in the Planck made by jotix.
+A compact 40% (12x4) ortholinear keyboard inspired in the Planck made by Jack Humbert.
+Default keymap is a minimal 12x4 setup with no extras.

 Keyboard Maintainer: [AarynSmith](https://github.com/aarynsmith)
 Hardware Supported: Arduino Pro Micro